-Clean the fuel tank in a well-ventilated area, and take care that there is no sparks or flame anywhere near the working area.
-Because of the danger of highly flammable liquids, do not use gasoline or low flash-point solvent to clean the tank.
+Gasoline and low-flash point solvents can be flammable and/or explosive and cause severe burns.
+Clean the tank in a well-ventilated area, and take care that there are no sparks or flame anywhere near the working area.
+Do not use gasoline or low-flash point solvents to clean the tank.